Algona, Washington: Events

 Every year Algona has a city-run festival called "Algona Days".
 The event includes an assortment of food vendors, lawn mower racing, small rides, live music and other events.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.292 sqmi, all land.

 Demographics

 The typical home for sale in Algona was built in 1981, which is about the same age as the typical home for sale in Washington.

-As of the 2024 American Community Survey, there are 930 estimated households in Algona with an average of 3.5 persons per household.
-The city has a median household income of $84,583.
-Approximately 11.5% of the city's population lives at or below the poverty line.
-Algona has an estimated 60.4% employment rate, with 15.5% of the population holding a bachelor's degree or higher and 75.8% holding a high school diploma.
-There were 964 housing units at an average density of 746.13 /sqmi.
+As of the 2024 American Community Survey, there were 930 estimated households in Algona with an average of 3.5 persons per household.
+The city had a median household income of $84,583, and approximately 11.5% of the population lived at or below the poverty line.
+Algona had an estimated 60.4% employment rate, with 15.5% of the population holding a bachelor's degree or higher and 75.8% holding a high school diploma.

-The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (_%), Spanish (_%), Indo-European (_%), Asian and Pacific Islander (_%), and Other (_%).

-The median age in the city was 32.5 years.